surifirstpin/biplus_documentation/docs/AdminPrivileges.md

  <center><h1>Admin Privileges</h1></center>

 BiPlus admin has an ability to manage all Users, User Groups, Global parameters and Global functions.
-Let us see in detail how does how does it work
+Let us see in detail how each of them work.

 ## Users

-- Admin can create, edit and delete the users.
+- Admin has privilege to create, edit and delete the users. below are they steps provide
 > **Navigation : Settings → Use →  Add Users.**

 - **Email** Enter email id for the user.